 (Singer is not the only inventor who contributed to early machine development.
 See the wiki entry on history of machines.
 If you care at all about quilting history, you’ll find it fascinating.)

 Besides piecing, machine-quilting has a long history.

 According to Hart Cottage Quilts, the earliest Singer ads included the idea of quilting on the machine.
-Also from Hart Cottage Quilts (a wonderful source for quilting history):
+Also from Hart Cottage Quilts (this link is no longer active):